Banner: This is a Free feature

 https://drive.google.com/uc?export=view&id=<FILE_ID>

-Using the above image ID example, the final URL would look like:
+Utilizing the aforementioned image ID example, the final URL would look like this:

 Still have questions?
 Contact our team at hello@codehs.com to learn more!